apache/airflow/docs/apache-airflow/concepts/dags.rst

 Trigger Rules
 ~~~~~~~~~~~~~

-By default, Airflow will wait for all upstream tasks for a task to be :ref:`successful <concepts:task-states>` before it runs that task.
+By default, Airflow will wait for all upstream (direct parents) tasks for a task to be :ref:`successful <concepts:task-states>` before it runs that task.

 However, this is just the default behaviour, and you can control it using the ``trigger_rule`` argument to a Task.
 The options for ``trigger_rule`` are: